-Figure 2 – Aggregated Stream
+Figure 2 – Aggregation Stream

 In Figure 2 media streams labelled media 1, 2, and 3 received as described by the Stream descriptors Sid1, Sid2, Sid3 will be aggregated according to the groupse semantic for those streams.
 This aggregation will be sent via stream Sid4 to Termination Tb.
 It is then sent externally from the media gateway as described by the Stream descriptor for Stream Sid4 on Termination Tb.
 The MG may apply any interworking/adaptation etc. functions that would normally apply when the same media stream is set on two Terminations.
 The aggregation stream may also remain isolated to one Termination in a Context.

+The component streams are external streams and their sending and receiving behaviour is characterized by the local control, local and remote descriptor, like for a normal stream.

+The media flow between the component streams and the aggregation stream is further regulated by the grouping semantics, which may for example indicate that the aggregation stream sources media to only one of the component streams at a certain time (FID semantics).

-The behaviour of the aggregation stream is well determined by the grouping semantics and the media descriptors of the corresponding component streams.
-Thus, the local control, local, and remote descriptors are not needed in the aggregation stream.
+Thus, the behaviour of the aggregation stream is well determined by the grouping semantics and the media descriptors of the corresponding component streams.
+The local control, local, and remote descriptors are not needed in the aggregation stream.
 If set the values of the properties should be compatible with those defined to the component streams and in no case should override any value set in those streams.

 When entering or leaving the context, the component streams have a send and receive relationship with the aggregation stream.
 Thus, the stream mode does not need to be set in the aggregation stream.
 If set, it will be ignored by the MG.